hoperyy/qute-cli/README.md

 # What's this?

-It's a cute cli tool for developers.
+It's a cute cli tool for font-end developers.

 It can help front-end engineers start project without configuring webpack or others.